-During 2013, each Trustee who is neither an officer of the Trust nor affiliated with UHS (each an "Independent Trustee") was paid annual compensation of \$20,000 for service as a Trustee (prorated for Randall C. Stein) plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
+During 2014, each Trustee who is neither an officer of the Trust nor affiliated with UHS (each an "Independent Trustee") was paid annual compensation of \$20,000 for service as a Trustee plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
 An additional \$500 was paid for participation in each Committee meeting or special meeting of the Board of Trustees.
-During 2013, (i) Miles L. Berger, Lead Trustee, was compensated an additional \$2,500 for his service in that capacity, \$1,250 for his position as Nominating & Governance Committee Chairman, \$308 for his service as a temporary member of the Audit Committee (after the resignation of Audit Committee member Randall C. Stein) and \$6,500 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$12,000 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$12,000 for meeting fees, and; (iv) Randall C. Stein, who resigned as a Trustee in October, 2013, was compensated an additional \$942 for his service as a member of the Audit Committee and \$7,500 for meeting fees.
+During 2014, (i) Miles L. Berger, Lead Trustee, was compensated an additional \$2,500 for his service in that capacity, \$1,250 for his position as Nominating & Governance Committee Chairman, and \$4,000 for meeting fees; (ii) Elliot J. Sussman, M.D., Chairman of the Compensation Committee, was compensated an additional \$1,250 for his service in that capacity, \$1,250 for his service as a member of the Audit Committee and \$9,500 for meeting fees; (iii) James E. Dalton, Jr., was compensated an additional \$5,000 for his position as Chairman of the Audit Committee and \$9,000 for meeting fees, and; (iv) Robert F. McCadden was compensated an additional \$1,250 for his service as a member of the Audit Committee, \$8,500 for meeting fees and \$1,514 of fees related to 2013.
 All travel expenses incurred in connection with their duties as Trustees were reimbursed to the Trustees.

-During 2014, we anticipate that each Independent Trustee will be paid annual compensation of \$20,000 for service as a Trustee plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
+During 2015, we anticipate that each Independent Trustee will be paid annual compensation of \$20,000 for service as a Trustee plus \$1,000 for attendance in person at each regular meeting of the Board of Trustees or an additional \$500 for telephonic participation.
 An additional \$500 will be paid for participation in each Committee meeting or special meeting of the Board of Trustees.
-During 2014, Miles L. Berger, Lead Trustee, will be compensated an additional \$2,500 for his services in that capacity plus an additional \$1,250 of compensation for his position as Nominating & Governance Committee Chairman.
-Also, during 2014, James E. Dalton, Jr., will be compensated an additional \$5,000 for his position as Audit Committee Chairman, and Elliot J. Sussman, M.D. and Robert F. McCadden, members of the Audit Committee, will be compensated an additional \$1,250 each, annually.
-Additionally, during 2014, the Compensation Committee Chairman, Elliot J. Sussman, M.D., will be compensated an additional \$1,250 for his services in that capacity.
+During 2015, Miles L. Berger, Lead Trustee, will be compensated an additional \$2,500 for his services in that capacity plus an additional \$1,250 of compensation for his position as Nominating & Governance Committee Chairman.
+Also, during 2015, James E. Dalton, Jr., will be compensated an additional \$5,000 for his position as Audit Committee Chairman, and Elliot J. Sussman, M.D. and Robert F. McCadden, members of the Audit Committee, will be compensated an additional \$1,250 each, annually.
+Additionally, during 2015, the Compensation Committee Chairman, Elliot J. Sussman, M.D., will be compensated an additional \$1,250 for his services in that capacity.
 We will reimburse all Trustees for travel expenses incurred in connection with their duties as Trustees.